spinnaker/swabbie/README.md

   val dryRun: Boolean = true
 )
 ```
-The scope of work configuration is derived from the YAML configuration.
+Work configuration is derived from the YAML configuration.

 #### Marking & Redis
 A marker agent operates on a unit of work by acquiring a simple lock to avoid operating on work in progress.